Clash of the Titans (2010 film): Production

 Louis Leterrier, during an interview, revealed that he is a big fan of Masami Kurumada's Saint Seiya manga (also known as Knights of the Zodiac) and its anime adaptation.
 He specifically cited the armor that the Gods wear in his film remake as a sign of homage and respect to Saint Seiya.
 Masami Kurumada, the author of Saint Seiya, was even asked to collaborate with the production team on poster designs.

 Sam Worthington did not wear sandals while filming; he instead painted toes on his sports shoes so he could perform the stunts better.

 According to actress Emma Thompson, she almost made an accidental uncredited cameo in the film while visiting her friend Liam Neeson on the set.
 Thompson, who had been filming Nanny McPhee and the Big Bang in an adjacent studio, went to visit Neeson during a break, just as Neeson was about to shoot a scene with Ralph Fiennes and Danny Huston.
 Unable to exit the set fast enough as the cameras began to roll, Thompson, in her clumsy Nanny McPhee costume, had to hide behind Huston's throne during the take so she would not be picked up by the cameras.

 For the 2D to 3D conversion, Leterrier approached the studio early on about a 3D conversion, but it was expensive and very new technology.
 After Avatar, the studio put pressure on Leterrier to convert the film.
 He was worried because of his previous concerns but was convinced after seeing the View-D conversion process.
 Leterrier considered the 3D conversion to improve the viewing experience, and states that it should not be seen as a gimmick.
-In 2013, Leterrier called the 3D conversion "famously rushed and famously horrible" and "a gimmick to steal money from the audience".
+In 2013, however, Leterrier called the 3D conversion "famously rushed and famously horrible" and "a gimmick to steal money from the audience".